Charting compared, a mixed result

 Designs

-This is most striking in alternating applications on the same route, sometimes it is the fundamental difference in design and ergonomics.
-At least, applications incorporate three essential features : create waypoints, create routes of many waypoints, and save the track all along the progress of the boat.
-They all do that, more or less easily, certainly, but they do.
-However, two fundamental aspects seem to compare : ergonomics, that is to say, the ease of implementation associated with design, and the quality of the proposed charting. you can see below two diametrically opposed designs between Navionics Marine HD up to Nobeltec TimeZero :
+What is most striking when alternating applications on the same route, This is the sometimes fundamental difference in design and ergonomics.
+At least, applications incorporate three essential features : Create waypoints, create routes of many waypoints, and save the track all along the progress of the boat.
+They all do that, more or less easily, surely, But they do it.
+However, two aspects seem fundamental to me to compare : ergonomics, that is to say, the ease of implementation associated with design, and the quality of the proposed charting. you can see below two diametrically opposed designs between Navionics Marine HD and Nobeltec TimeZero :

 In both cases the navigation information provided is the same, a retractable drawer to the left in Navionics Marine HD, a semi-transparent panel to drop from the bottom in TimeZero.
-However, the first is fixed, the second is fully configurable.
-The creation of a route in Navionics Marine (subject for purchasing NavModule) is extremely easy.
-In TimeZero a little less intuitive at first, but once you understand the way to, easy to use.
+However the first is frozen, The second is fully configurable.
+The creation of a route in Navionics Marine is extremely easy.
+In TimeZero a little less intuitive at the beginning, but once you understand the way to, very simple for use.

 Nautical information

-Usually two kinds of information must be provided by applications : the Navaids and POIs.
-If navaids are generally available in vector charting applications (iNavX, iSailor, Navionics Marine, BlueChart, Plan2Nav) as extracted from a database associated with the navigation charts, they simply do not exist with the raster charts, that show only what is printed on the scanned chart.
-For POIs, the prize goes to Navionics Marine HD and Plan2Nav (Jeppesen / CMap) for their rich information database, whose priority data are included in the chart (as harbour master phone number and VHF channel, in example). iNavX, on the other hand, only offers a limited list of information without interest (¹).
+Usually two kinds of information must be provided by applications : the Navaids and the Then.
+If navaids are generally available in vector charting applications (iNavX, iSailor, Navionics Marine, BlueChart, Plan2Nav) Because extracted from a database associated with marine cards, they simply do not exist with the raster charts, that show only what is printed on the scanned chart.
+For peas, The palm comes back to Navionics Marine HD and at Plan2Nav (Jeppesen/CMap) for their rich information database, whose priority data are included in the chart (as harbour master phone number and VHF channel, in example). iNavX, on the other hand, only offers a limited list of information without much interest (¹).
 In other applications it is the desert.

 POIs in Navionics Marine HD and iNavX + Navionics charts.
 What's wrong?.